rm-hull/cljs-dataview/README.md

 ![Torus](https://raw.github.com/rm-hull/wireframes/master/doc/gallery/shaded/torus.png)

-In order to read the binary STL data, we must first define some decoders, so to create a 3D point, a ```point-spec``` generates an ordered map of _x_, _y_ and _z_ floating-point components from a reader:
+In order to read the binary STL data, we must first define some decoders; so to create a 3D point, a ```point-spec``` generates an ordered map of _x_, _y_ and _z_ floating-point components from a reader: